polymerchm/rpi-doorbot/README.md

 - reads Weigand codes (dat0, dat1)
         trigger is falling edge on either dat0 or dat1
 - daemon pushes last legal keycode to redis
+- asks API to send sse message for UI update

 ### doorLock.py

 - watches for door lock requests and enerizes/de-energizes the lock
 - updates the state of the lock in redis
+- ask API to send message for UI updates
+- uses threaded timer to relock thte door after delay

 ### doorSwitch.py

 - watches for changes in amagnetic reed switches
 - logs the changes and timestamp to redis
+- asls API to send messsage for UI update

 ### updateIDCache.py

 - at designated interval, refreshed local ID tab list on redis

+### reset.py

+- after long press on reset button, reboot the reader and reset to "factory default"

 ---

 ### initializeRedis.py

 - set redis into its base state

+### createServices.py

+- write out the systemd service file base on the config file

 ---